GfSE/SAF-Specification/stereotypes.md

 * reference to context element type
 C) A tabular format listing the applicable standards, protocols and formats for the item flows exchanged via the identified interfaces.

+## SAF_P1_PCXE_Table

+### Icon
+*none*

+### Documentation
+The Physical Context Exchange Viewpoint focuses on the identification of the physical interfaces with external entities and relevant documentation.
+It is used to capture interface design requirements, applicable standards, protocols and format specifications, that are agreed upon the interfaces.

+A) For each given context, an internal block diagram (IBD is used to identify the physical interfaces, the item flows, that are exchanged on that interfaces, and related documentation.
+Note: To understand the interfaces, a mapping of protocol layers may be depicted.
+B) A tabular format providing a list of all the defined external interfaces and the applicable documentation
+* context element kind (environment, external entity, physical user, etc.)
+* context element role name
+* port name and reference to port type
+* reference to context element type
+C) A tabular format listing the applicable standards, protocols and formats for the item flows exchanged via the identified interfaces.

 ## SAF_P2_PSTD

 ### Icon